Albion

 English in Europe and Asia: Learners’ and Users’ Attitudes and Practices (EN3V18007)

-Part of the Social Life of English specialisation.
-Learn how Europeans and Asians are developing their own kind of English to express who they are.
-We will be looking at education, popular music and the attitudes people have to English in their countries.
+This course will teach you how English as a non-native language is used in Europe and Asia, and how they developing their own use of English to express who they are.
+The course will be looking at education, multilingualism, popular music and the attitudes people have towards English in their countries.